 The Bottom Line

-First-time fix rate reflects how efficiently and effectively your organization can service existing customers.
+A positive first-time fix rate calculation reflects how efficiently and effectively your organization can service existing customers.
 The higher the rate, the more capacity your team will have to take on new customers at the lowest possible operational cost.